-For the case of distributed applications, there are at least two existing attempts to survey and analyze applications.
-In Jha et al. [3], the authors examine at a high-level approximately 20 distinct scientific applications that have either been distributed by design or were distributed "by nature".
-They reduce the number of applications carefully examined to six representative applications.
-These range from the ubiquitous "@home" class of distributed applications, to Montage - an image reconstruction application emblematic of loosely coupled workflows and to highly specialized and performance oriented applications such as NEKTAR.
+For the case of distributed applications there are at least two existing attempts to survey and analyze them.
+In Jha et al [4], the authors examine at a high-level approximately 20 distinct scientific applications that have either been distributed by design or were distributed "by nature".
+They reduce the number of carefully examined applications to six representative selections.
+These applications range from the ubiquitous "@home" class of distributed applications, to Montage - an image reconstruction application which is now emblematic of loosely coupled workflows - to highly specialized and performance oriented applications such as NEKTAR.

-Building upon [3], Jha et al. [2] seek to understand distributed, dynamic and data-intensive applications (D3 Science) investigating the programming models and abstractions, the run-time and middleware services, and the computational infrastructure.
+Building upon [4], Jha et al [3] seek to understand distributed, dynamic and data-intensive applications (D3 Science) investigating the programming models and abstractions, the runtime and middleware services, and the computational infrastructure.
 The survey includes the following applications: NGS Analytics, CMB, Fusion, Industrial Incident Notification and Response, MODIS Data Processing, Distributed Network Intrusion Detection, ATLAS/WLCG, LSST, SOA Astronomy, Sensor Network Application, Climate, Interactive Exploration of Environmental Data, and Power Grids.